Autism-Friendly Recreational Activities

 Contact: Whitney Ellenby, email@example.com

 Autism Ambassadors runs year-round exclusive recreational events for children, teens, and adults of all abilities on the spectrum.
 The venues vary and include movies, trampoline parks, dance studios, and indoor and outdoor splash parks, with the venues rented out and reserved exclusively, no general public allowed.
 Food is served, siblings are welcome and the reduced fee is $10/child.
 Parents and aides attend for free.
-Email Autism Ambassadors to be added to their contact and be notified about upcoming events.
+Email Autism Ambassadors to be added to their contact list and be notified about upcoming events.

 CREATE Arts Center